wellesleycs317/chat-app/README.md

 ### Known issues

-* On iPhones, the keyboard does not go away when a message is posted.
-Does someone know how to fix this?

-* On my iPad, posting an image works if the image is small, but crashes if the image is big.
+* On Lyn's iPad, posting an image works if the image is small,  but crashes if the image is big.
+  However, posting large images seemed to work on an iPhone on which I tested the app.
+  Let me know if you experience any issues!

+### Fixed issues

+* The lastest version calls `Keyboard.dismiss()` to hide the keyboard when posting a message.